Sophia Lanctot named 2022 Outstanding English Major

 May 16, 2022

-Sophia graduated this May with her BA in English and a minor in creative writing.
-Her scholarly interests include Victorian, Gothic, and Southern Literature, culminating in a final seminar paper on queer desire and gender transformation in Edgar Allan Poe’s The Narrative of Arthur Gordon Pym.
-After graduation, she accepted a position on the creative marketing team for Harris Williams, working with both copy and graphic design, the latter of which she plans to pursue further education for in the future.
+After graduation, Sophia accepted a position on the creative marketing team for Harris Williams, working with both copy and graphic design, the latter of which she plans to pursue further education for in the future.
 Sophia is a huge fan of Dungeons and Dragons thanks to the pandemic, and she spends her free time playing original campaigns with friends, doing digital illustration, writing queer fantasy, and playing a lot of Zelda: Breath of the Wild.
 She’s a proud member of the LGBTQ+ community, and her favorite animals are bats.

 Congratulations to Sophia Lanctot, 2022 Outstanding English Major!